byuitechops/audit-early-documentation/sis-id/sis-id-key-components.md

         (brainstorm about how exactly to do this) or check if it's equals to CurrentYear or higher?
     4. Check if the third element equals to "Fall", "Winter", or "Spring" (or "Summer" ???)
     5. Check the fourth element - Class Code (not sure how to do that or what exactly to check yet)
     6. Check the fifth element - duration.
-As I understand it can be either Block1, Block2, or blank.
+As I understand, it can be either "Block1", "Block2", or "None".
-        Blank means it's a full semester class.
-Check the length of the array.
-If length = 5, that means duration was blank so fifth element is actually the email.
-If length = 6, then the fifth element has to be Block1 or Block2.
+        None means it's a full semester class.
-    7. Check sixth(or sometimes fifth) element - email.
+    7. Check sixth (or sometimes fifth) element - email.
 The email should be the email of the instructor of the course(?)
 So it should start with his/her username and end with "@byui.edu".